 8. Are known to have recorded meetings or face to face/ telephone conversations without the prior knowledge and the consent of other parties involved.

 9. Make unreasonable demands on the customer/Council relationships and fail to accept that these may be unreasonable, for example, insist on responses to complaints or enquiries being provided more urgently than is reasonable or within the Council’s Complaints Procedure or normal recognised practice.

-Procedures for dealing with habitual or vexatious complainants If a complainant has threatened or used physical violence towards staff or members at any time – this will, cause personal contact with the complainant, and /or their representatives to be discontinued and the complaint will, thereafter, only be continued through written communication.
+10. If a complainant has threatened or used physical violence towards staff or members at any time this will cause personal contact with the complainant and /or their representatives to be discontinued and the complaint will, thereafter, only be continued through written communication.
 All such instances will be documented.

 Courses of Action;